SanekxArcs/my-vscode-extention/README.md

 - CSS unit converter (px/rem ↔ vw/vh) via actions and keybindings

 ## Activation
+- Auto-activates after VS Code startup (no manual trigger needed)
-- Auto-activates when a workspace contains a package.json
+- Also activates when a workspace contains a package.json or any command runs
-- Or when any extension command is executed
+- Extension status items appear only if `npm install` was run when packaging (`node_modules` must be present)

 ## Dynamic Scripts
 - Enabled by default via `runScript.useDynamicScriptParsing`